morisok31/multi-purpose-mineflayer-bot/README.md

 Q: Where can i upload my suggestions for the bot modules?

-A: You can upload suggestions and bugs [here](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/issues).
+A: You can upload suggestions [here](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/pulls).

 Q: Can I modify the code to fit my scenario?